rocklabs-io/ic-py/README.md

 ![ic-py](./pics/ic-py.png)

 `ic-py` provides basic modules to interact with canisters on the DFINITY Internet Computer.
-Its still under active development.

 ### Install